MKspencer88/MKspencer88/README.md

 [Check out full project here!](https://github.com/MKspencer88/Python-games-/tree/main)

+# Bandit: OverTheWire Wargame

+OverTheWire Bandit is beginner friendly wargame designed to teach the fundementals of Linux, networking, and cybersecurity through hands on challenges.
+Each level presents a new problem that must be solved using command line tools, scripting, and security techniques.
+Over the course of this wargame I completed all 33 levels, progressing from basic Linux file navigation all the way through to advanced topics including privilege escalation, git security, and shell escapes.
+Each level built on the last, requiring me to combine skills and think creatively to find solutions.

+Topic and skills covered include
+- Linux command line fundamentals
+- Fle permissions and setuid binaries
+- Bash scripting and automation
+- Brute forcing and network services using netcat
+- Cron jobs and scheduled task exploitation
+- Privilege escalation techniques
+- Git security, commit history, branches, tags and hooks
+- Restricted shell escapes using vim and shel variables
+- SSH key authentication
+- CTF methodology and security mindset

+This wargame gave me a strong practical foundation in both Linux administration and offensive security techniques.
+[Here is the full project!](https://github.com/MKspencer88/Bandit)

 # Hack The Box

 I am working my way through the Hack The Box Machines and I this the first one reported.